 years decades centuries.
 Almost everyone I know has had it at one time or another and I don’t know anyone who doesn’t like it.
 I think this particular pie recipe is as iconic in the South as Dutch Apple pie is in the Northeast.

 Yes, it is tooth-achingly sweet and stomach churningly rich.
-After all, it’s a Southern dessert – that’s what we do.
+After all, it’s a Southern dessert – that’s what we do — and we do it real well.

 This is such an easy pie to make that I hope you’ll try it.
 Here are some things I’ve learned along the way…

 - This is rich – a dusting of Confectioner’s sugar is the perfect topping for this decadent chocolate dessert.
-Adding whipped cream or ice cream is too much for most people.
+If you’re really into sweet + rich add a big spoonful of this homemade whipped topping!

 - If you hate to make pie crust or don’t have time don’t sweat it.
 A purchased crust works fine.